sergehuber/inoyu-osgi-utils-maven-plugin/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# OSGi Bundle Analyzer Maven Plugin
+# Inoyu OSGi Utilities Maven Plugin

-The OSGi Bundle Analyzer Maven Plugin is a collection of utilities designed to help developers work with OSGi bundles in Maven projects.
+The Inoyu OSGi Utilities Maven Plugin is a collection of utilities designed to help developers work with OSGi bundles in Maven projects.
 This plugin provides several goals to analyze and manage OSGi-related aspects of your project.

 ## Features